The descriptions below will help you evaluate what class is the best fit for your gymnast.

-“Parent/tot” classes are for our youngest students, age 2.
+“Parent/Tot” classes are for our youngest students, age 2 and 3-years-old.
 They attend once a week to a 30-minute class with a parent or other adult supervising.
 We introduce all apparatuses and basic tumbling movements.

 “Intermediate 1 & 2 Classes” is the next step.
 Gymnasts in the intermediate level show good form and technique on basic skills on tumbling as well as the beam, bars and vault.
 Intermediate gymnasts have achieved a backbend down (from a standing position) and are working on pulling it back up to the standing position.
 A backbend kick over, one arm cartwheels, back walkover, front limber are a few of the skills we attempt in this level.